Mauli-09/Prodigy_ML_03/README.md

 # Prodigy_ML_03
 The Cat vs Dog Classification project is a classic machine learning challenge that aims to develop a model capable of distinguishing between images of cats and dogs.
+Using a dataset of labeled images, the project involves preprocessing the data, training a model (often a Convolutional Neural Network or Support Vector Machine), and then evaluating its performance using metrics like accuracy.
+The trained model is then deployed via a web interface, allowing users to upload images to receive predictions.
+This project is an excellent introduction to image classification, deep learning, and practical AI deployment, with applications in fields like animal recognition and automated image tagging.